 This URI is required for Smartlead to complete the OAuth handshake

-Go to the API permissions section and add the following delegated permissions:
+Go to the API permissions section and click on Add a permission

 | Category Permissions |